1. Home

 Default Gateway . . . . . . . . . : 192.168.100.1

-Step 2: Connection Settings
+Step 2: Configure Connection Settings

-Once you find it, change the Primary DNS Address (or DNS server) to 185.228.168.168 and the Secondary DNS to 185.228.169.168.
-If you are using one of our paid plans, change the two IP addresses for the ones we provide in your dashboard.
+Change the Primary DNS Address to 185.228.168.168 and the Secondary DNS to 185.228.169.168.
+If you’re using a paid CleanBrowsing plan, use the IP addresses provided in your dashboard.

 Was this article helpful?